byt3m/Valheim-Character-Editor/README.md

   - For some reason the game does not likes some customizations and may reset one or more of your skills.

 # Whats coming next
+  - Add support on the name editor for names with spaces and special characters.
   - Edit hair color with a slider instead of predefined values.
   - Edit skin tones.
   - Edit gender.